 Yehliu Lighthouse Introduction

 The Yehliu Lighthouse was built in 1967 and stands within the Yehliu Geopark in Wanli District.
-The establishment of the lighthouse is related to the nearby waters, which are densely populated with reefs and rocky dangers.
-Located between the radii of the Fuguijiao and Keelung Harbor lighthouses, the lighthouse plays a crucial role in enhancing navigation for Keelung Harbor.
-For many years, it has fulfilled its mission of guiding vessels at sea and serves as an important landmark for navigation.
-The Yehliu Lighthouse is renowned as "the most beautiful lighthouse in Taiwan."
-It stands in Area 3 of the Yehliu Geopark, featuring a red-topped torch and a white circular base, resembling Yehliu's famous "Candlestick Rock" from a distance.
-Walking north from the Yehliu Lighthouse leads to the tip of Yehliu Cape, where there is a pavilion with a 270-degree panoramic view, allowing visitors to enjoy the gentle sea breeze and the vast ocean, providing an escape from the daily hustle and bustle.
-Due to its relative distance, the number of visiting tourists is relatively low, making it a hidden gem.
+Its establishment is related to the reefs and dangerous rocks in the nearby waters, positioned between the radii of the Cape Fuguei and Keelung Harbor lighthouses, enhancing navigational functions for Keelung Harbor.
+For many years, it has steadfastly guided vessels at sea and is considered one of the most important navigational landmarks.
+Known as "the most beautiful lighthouse in Taiwan," the Yehliu Lighthouse is located in the third area of Yehliu Geopark.
+Its red-topped torch and white circular base resemble the famous "Candlestick Rock" of Yehliu when viewed from a distance.
+Walking north from the Yehliu Lighthouse leads to the tip of Yehliu Cape, where there is a pavilion with a 270-degree excellent view.
+It offers a gentle sea breeze and a panoramic view of the vast ocean, allowing visitors to escape from the daily hustle and bustle.
+Due to its relatively distant location, it is less frequented by tourists, making it a hidden gem.